ssingle7/password-generator/README.md

 # password-generator

-The Password generator project's objective was to create an application

--Applied the Bootstrap navbar and jumbotron framework ensure the navbar was consistent across all files and framework for the

--Duplicated the navbar once ensuring that it functioned properly on the initial index.html file

--Added the correct style to each of the files and added the supporting images required

--Ensured all pages were responsive at respective break points

--Added bio information and supporting link for access to professional social media site.
+The project password generator was designed to create an application that an employee could use to generate their own personal password.
+The objective was for this design to produce a random password based on criteria selected for the user to choose from.
+By applying different Javascript principles, the user will be able to establish a password based on their input to the selected prompts.

+-

 # Installation